 This means that you or your partner can withdraw from the process at any time and instead opt to appear in court.

-If the mediation is successful, and both parties reach an agreement, the mediator can write up the terms of the agreement so you can submit it to the judge.
+If the mediation is successful, the mediator will write up the terms of their agreement in a contract.

 Once signed, the agreement becomes binding and the court can enforce its provisions as necessary.

 Note: Agreements regarding custody, visitation, or child support do not become binding unless a judge approves them.